tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 > Oh, it says it needs to be a 1:1 JPG.
 No... wait, 1:1 JPG under 10MB.
 Does this work?
 No... what about this?

+Everything is now a collaboration.

 <hr class="--small">

 ## The Filtration

 The point of this is not to say we should never have constraints in software design but to highlight how a software designer (with another point of view) can change what a creator produces.
-The expression is filtered.

-You could say that art is always a conversation between society and the creator–there's no way to produce without some sort of frame.
+You could say that art has always a conversation between society and the creator–there's no way to produce without some sort of frame.
 But I think this is an apathetic approach to it: we can change how freeing or constraining interfaces can be.

-Everyone should own their point of view without hindrance.
-I think the internet would be better off for it.
+Everyone should own their point of view without a forced collaboration.
+We'll get more out of it.

 <hr class="--small">